 I teach this ALL the time.
 I urge my students and to stay on their own mats.
 I tell them it doesn’t matter what the person next to you is doing, it doesn’t matter what they think about you-they should be staying on their own mat too.
 I remind them that they’re right where they’re supposed to be and the beauty of yoga is that it meets you right where you are every single time.

-Yoga has this amazing capacity to bring you the lesson on the mat.
-The one lesson that you’re really supposed to get.
-I believe this is true in life, just walking down the street, but it never ever fails when you get on the mat.
+Yoga has this amazing capacity to bring you your life lesson, on the mat.
+It’s so often the one lesson that you’re really supposed to get.
+I believe this is true in life too, just walking down the street, but it never ever fails when you get on the mat.
 You open your heart and listen. and yoga helps you smack right into yourself until you get to the core or the practice that you really need.

 This crazy idea of being behind is my biggest illusion.
 There’s so little that matters outside of this moment and this moment is always right where I’m supposed to be.

 If your brain is like mine and is busy with thinking about the future, join me in staying in the present.
-Breathe, a yoga group for anxiety and depression is a six week course for connection, sharing, mindfulness, breath work and yoga poses to help us manage emotions.
-We start in person October 14th in Salem, MA and in January online.
-See the schedule for more information.
+BreatheOnline, a yoga coursee to help you manage anxiety, depression and PTSD is a six week course for connection, sharing, mindfulness, breath work and yoga poses.
+We start June 30th.
+Join me!